BKeyport/MMM-Multimonth/README.md

 		monthCount: 3, //  How many months to display
 		monthsVertical: true, // Whether to arrange the months vertically (true) or horizontally (false).
 		repeatWeekdaysVertical: false, // Whether to repeat the week days in each month in vertical mode.
 Ignored in horizontal mode.
+		weekNumbers: false, // Whether to display the week numbers in front of each week.
 	}
 }
 ```